-Laha’s was only about an hour and a half from where we were staying so it was our first stop of the day.
+Laha’s was only about an hour and a half from where we were staying, so it was our first stop of the day.

-I take a seat and instead of waiting for my wife Marcela and my bud John I order myself the double cheese dipped burger with some onion rings and a chili dog with onions.
+I take a seat, and instead of waiting for my wife Marcela and my bud John, I order myself the double cheese dipped burger with some onion rings and a chili dog with onions.

-The dipped portion of my burger refers to one of the buns being infused with some of their chili sauce.
-While it is referred to as a double, it does not mean 2 patties but that the burger is made up of 2 meat portions smashed into each other while cooking.
+The dipped portion of the burger refers to one bun being infused with some of their chili.
+While it is a double, it does not mean that there are 2 patties.
+The burger is two meat portions smashed into each other during cooking.

 The meat had a beautiful crust achieved only by an expert burger griddle cook.
-When you mix the chili sauced bun, onions, cheese, and mustard into the equation you have what’s called a big-time winner on our hands.
+When you mix the chili sauced bun, onions, cheese, and mustard into the equation, you have what’s called a big-time winner on our hands.